cfsanderson/cfs-gruvbox-material/README.md

-This is my fork of [Sainnhe Park's](https://github.com/sainnhe) Gruvbox Material.
+This is my fork of [Sainnhe Park's Gruvbox Material theme](https://github.com/sainnhe/gruvbox-material).
 I left the `master` branch alone and use `dev-cfs` branch for my personal settings.
 I wanted something just a little more contrasty with a little darker background than the normal hard/dark version.

 Here is a screenshot of Alacritty with some of my config files open in tmux using the theme.